 - 8.5 Payments received from developers on planning schemes in lieu of affordable housing obligations are held in the Council's AHF.
-These funds are then used by the Council to invest in the delivery of affordable housing elsewhere in the City, either through Council-led developments, such as estate regeneration, or alternately in schemes delivered by housing associations. - 8.6 Current balances held in the AHF are £221m.
-A further £77m in payments are expected within the next 2 years from planning schemes that have been implemented.
-Future payments into the AHF will be dependent upon new planning applications being submitted and approved and where payments in lieu of on-site affordable housing are agreed instead of on site affordable housing.
-The Leader's commitment towards the more vigorous enforcement of planning policy compliant applications, including the requirement for on-site affordable housing, may impact upon the level of AHF receipts. - 8.7 Of the current AHF balances of £221m, £108m of these funds are presently formally committed against on-going affordable housing projects.
-These AHF commitments are made up of £22m against HRA schemes, £73m against schemes in the General Fund and £12.9m against registered providers schemes.
+These funds are then used by the Council to invest in the delivery of affordable housing elsewhere in the City, either through Council-led developments, such as estate regeneration, or alternately in schemes delivered by housing associations. - 8.6 Balances held in the AHF as of December 2017 total £305m.
+Minimum additional payments of £1.1m are expected during the remainder of 2017/18 from planning schemes that have been implemented.
+Future payments into the AHF will be dependent upon new planning applications being submitted and approved and where payments in lieu of on- site affordable housing are agreed instead of on site affordable housing.
+The Leader's commitment towards the more vigorous enforcement of planning policy compliant applications, including the requirement for on-site affordable housing, may impact upon the level of AHF receipts. - 8.7 Of the current AHF balances of £305m, £96.5m of these funds are presently formally committed against on-going affordable housing projects.
+These AHF commitments are made up of £15m against HRA schemes, £73m against schemes in the General Fund and £8.6m against registered providers schemes. - However, going forward to 2027/28, total funding of £465m will be required from the AHF by schemes in the HRA, General Fund and from the HA sector.
+This includes new schemes where funding from the AHF has yet to be approved by the Cabinet

-However, going forward total funding of £461.1m will be required from the AHF by schemes in the HRA, General Fund and from the HA sector.
-This includes new schemes where funding from the AHF has yet to be approved by the Cabinet Member for Housing and also schemes with existing funding approvals requiring further top-up funding from the AHF.
+Member for Housing and also schemes with existing funding approvals requiring further top-up funding from the AHF.

-Allowing for existing balances held in the Council's Affordable Housing Fund of £221m, plus £77m of additional payments expected to be deposited in the AHF within the next 2 years linked to implemented planning schemes means that further payments of c. £164m will be required from developers linked to new planning schemes over the next few years in order to meet the total AHF funding requirement of £461.1m.
+Allowing for existing balances held in the Council's Affordable Housing Fund of £305m, plus £1.1m of additional payments expected to be deposited in the AHF during the rest of 2017/18 linked to implemented planning schemes means that further minimum payments of c.£225m will be required from developers linked to new planning schemes up to 2022/23, in order to meet the total AHF funding requirement of £465m.

-Table 5 below summarises the levels of funding anticipated to be drawn down by HRA, GF and HA schemes during 2017/2018, during the period 2018/2019 - 2022/2023 and funding required beyond this period.
+Table 5 below summarises the levels of funding anticipated to be drawn down by HRA, GF and HA schemes during the rest of 2017/2018, during the period 2018/2019 - 2022/2023 and funding required beyond this period.

-Table 5 - Existing and Predicted AHF requirements
+lable 5 - Existing and Predicted AHF red uirements

 Schemes 2017/18 £m 2018/19- 2022/23 £m Total funding required after 2022/23 £m Total Funding Requirements £m

-HRA 10.4 176.7 138.1 325.2
+HRA 8.2 179.8 133.3 321.3

-GF 36.7 51.4 ı 88.2
+GF 32.0 54.4 ı 86.4

-HA 18.6 29.0 ı 47.7
+HA 15.1 42.0 - 57.1

-Total 65.7 257.1 138.1 461.1
+Total 55.3 276.2 133.3 464.8